garybpt/python-resources/chatgpt-python-course/textbook.md

 **Practice Exercise D - List Iteration**

 You have a list of names: names = ["Alice", "Bob", "Charlie", "David"].
 Use a for loop to iterate through the list and print each name in uppercase.

+##########

+# Lesson 9 - Controll flow practice

+**Exercise 1: Conditional Statements**

+Write a Python program that does the following:

+Asks the user to enter their age.
+Checks if the age is less than 18.
+If so, print "You are a minor."
+If not, print "You are an adult."

+**Exercise 2: Loops**

+Write a Python program that does the following:

+Using a while loop, print the numbers from 1 to 10.
+Using a for loop, print the numbers from 1 to 10.

+**Exercise 3: Error Handling**

+Write a Python program that does the following:

+Asks the user to enter two numbers.
+Tries to divide the first number by the second number.
+If the division is successful, print the result.
+If there's a ZeroDivisionError, print "Cannot divide by zero."
+If there's any other error, print "An error occurred."

+**Exercise 4: Combining Control Flow**

+Write a Python program that does the following:

+Asks the user to enter a number.
+Checks if the number is even or odd.
+If it's even, print "Even number."
+If it's odd, print "Odd number."